OData/v3ProtocolDocument/OData.markdown

 #### 7.3.7.4.
 Update a CollectionProperty ####

-To update a value, the client MAY send a PUT request to an edit URI for a CollectionProperty.
+To update a value, send a PUT request to the collection property's URL.
 The message body MUST contain the desired new value, formatted as a <ref>CollectionProperty</ref>.

 The service MUST replace the entire value with the value supplied in the request body.